Eleanor Laing: Deputy Speaker (2013–2024)

-Gay rights

-Laing sponsored the motion for lowering the homosexual age of consent to 16 in 1998: "Nothing that is being proposed tonight is in any way encouraging physical sexual activity among young people before they are sufficiently mature".
-She differed with many of her Conservative colleagues: "It is nonsense to say that there cannot be equality between 16-year-old boys and 16-year-old girls.
-Young people need protection, but young people are not protected by being made into criminals".
-She opposed fellow Conservatives such as Nicholas Winterton, who said that "a homosexual act is unnatural", by replying that the Bill did not challenge Christian teaching, and that it would not legalise anything that did not already happen.

-Laing voted against the repeal of Section 28 in 2003.
-Laing criticised the manner in which the Marriage (Same Sex Couples) Act 2013 was introduced by arguing "social change should come about by evolution, not by diktat from the top of government" and subsequently abstained from voting on it.
+Laing took a leave of absence from December 2022 after undergoing surgery, and returned to the chair during the week of 6 March 2023.
+Her leave of absence was extended to 31 March 2024, but Laing has continued in her duties in the Chair.
+Roger Gale served as deputy speaker while she was absent.

+In June 2023, former prime minister Boris Johnson called for Bernard Jenkin to resign from his participation in the Commons Select Committee of Privileges, the Select Committee which investigated whether Johnson had misled parliament, when it was reported by the Guido Fawkes website that Jenkin had attended an event on 8 December 2020 in parliament.
+This was a "drinks party" held by Laing in her office, while such events were banned under the current guidelines.
+In November 2023, the police investigation into the "drinks party" attended by Laing was closed, with the "threshold for fines not being met".

+Since November 2023, she has been under investigation by the Parliamentary Commissioner for Standards, Daniel Greenberg, for "actions causing significant damage to the reputation of the House as a whole, or of its Members generally".

+In May 2024, she announced she would stand down at the 2024 general election.

+Peerage

+After standing down as an MP, Laing was nominated for a life peerage in the 2024 Dissolution Honours.
+She was created Baroness Laing of Elderslie, of Epping Forest in the County of Essex, on 22 August 2024.

 Expenses

 After details of MPs' expense claims were released by the press in 2009 it was shown that Laing had avoided paying £180,000 capital gains tax on the sale of her Westminster flat by declaring it as her primary residence.
-This was due to its having a higher value than her constituency home, making it her primary residence under CGT rules.
+This was due to its having a higher value than her constituency home, making it her primary residence under capital gains tax rules.
 However she had registered the flat as her second home with the Parliamentary Fees Office, and by doing so had claimed through her Additional Costs Allowance some of the interest due on her mortgage.
-Laing’s constituency is Epping Forest, which is close to London and less than an hour's journey by tube.
+Laing's constituency is Epping Forest, which neighbours London and less than an hour's journey by tube.
 When questioned, she said that prior to the sale of the flat she had sought the advice of her solicitor.
 Laing was cleared by the Legg Inquiry; nonetheless, she voluntarily repaid £25,000 as a "moral gesture".
 As a result of the issue over her expenses, an unsuccessful attempt was made to deselect her by her constituency party, led by the Leader of Epping Forest District Council.

 Personal life

-Laing is divorced with one son (b.
-2001).
+Laing is divorced with one son, born in 2001.

-Laing is a fan of Rangers F.C., and is a vice-chairman of the Westminster Parliamentary Rangers Supporters' Club.
+Laing is a supporter of Rangers F.C., and is a vice-chairman of the Westminster Parliamentary Rangers Supporters' Club.